The Fertility Specialist Pre-Op

 Ruth then told me that the night before I needed to shave so they could access the incision points easier.
 My doctor will make one incision in my belly button and two right above my pelvis area, thus why I needed to shave the top of my pubic area.
 I started laughing!
 Having never had a laparoscopic procedure, I figured they would go up through my hoo-haa and do what they needed!
 I told Ruth that I am so glad she clarified because I would have shaved my “lower” region like I was having my yearly exam.
 She just looked at me like I had two heads.

 The next directive is that I am to give myself an enema the night before.
 She looks me dead in the eyes and tells me “Lisa, the enema needs to go in your anus”.
+Ummm!!!!
 Thank you Ruth, I kind of figured that out.
 Her reply to me was “well you did not get the shaving correctly, I figured I better be specific with the enema”.
 Mike drop.

 Oh ladies!
 I cannot begin to tell you the feelings I had right before I went in for surgery.
 I felt like I was getting spayed and I wanted children.
 I liked my doctor, did my own research, and I agreed with this procedure.
 But, I was having key reproductive organs removed when I wanted kids.
 Try wrapping your brain around that when you are going under.
 I had faith that this was the right thing to do, said a prayer, took a deep breath, and I was out.
-Surgery a success.
+Thankfully, the surgery a success.

 The recovery process for this was hard for me.
 I was in a lot of pain and it took longer for me to start getting around than I had expected.
 My doctor said that most women have these types of procedures on a Friday and are back to work on Monday.
 Who are these wonder women?
 It took me a couple of weeks to get myself too feeling somewhat normal.
 However, it was behind me and time to move forward.